KOTOR-Community-Portal/mod-builds/content/k1/spoiler-free.md

 ### Known Bugs

-* The intro cutscene to the game can sometimes fail to play when running with upscaled movies and widescreen applied.
-Just watch a clip of the cutscene elsewhere if it happens to you.
+* The very first cutscene (the title crawl) will always fail to play when running with upscaled movies and widescreen applied.
+Just watch a clip of the cutscene elsewhere--we don't know why this happens, but as far as we can tell it is unavoidable.
 * Sometimes the game will crash on load when trying to enter a new area due to a data overflow.
-This is uncommon, but it is unfortunately basically impossible to prevent entirely even with the smallest-resolution texture work.
-Fortunately, it is easy to fix when it happens.
-Simply temporarily disable the 'Frame Buffer Effects' setting in your advanced graphics options, proceed through the load screen, then re-enable the setting once on the other side.
+This is uncommon and most users should never encounter it, but it is unfortunately virtually impossible to fully account for.
+Fortunately, it is easy to fix when it happens: simply temporarily disable the 'Frame Buffer Effects' and shadows settings in your advanced graphics options, proceed through the load screen, then re-enable the setting once on the other side.
-* It appears as if the first interaction between Elora, the wife of a prisoner on the planet Manaan, and the party might skip through some dialogue if the companion Jolee is in the party when you encounter her.
-This has only occurred once—please let me know if it happens to you.

-### Updating from a Prior Build

-If you currently have a prior mod build version installed and would like to update to the current Revision, due to the importance of install order to the mod builds' function, there is unfortunately no way to do so without resetting to a fresh install and reinstalling the new build iteration on top.
-To do this, you will need to uninstall your game, then navigate to the game's install folder and delete any remaining contents; frequently, especially on the Steam release of the game, mod content *will not* be uninstalled as part of the application's uninstallation, or wiped when the game is reinstalled.
-If you do not both uninstall the game *and* wipe the directory prior to reinstalling, contents of the prior build can be left over upon the new build's installation and can lead to fatal errors during the install.

 ### AMD Players

-For some godforsaken reason, AMD cards are frequently crashing on current versions of KOTOR.
-Recent driver updates have fixed this for many card types, so it doesn't happen on all systems running AMD, but if you get into the game and start experiencing random crashes while walking around, sadly your AMD card is probably why.
-There is a solution, but it requires you to roll your driver version back to a set released prior to July 15th, 2022.
+Not long ago many AMD cards experienced extreme and frequent crashing when playing KOTOR.
+Recent driver updates have fixed this, so if you get into the game and start experiencing random crashes while walking around, the solution should be as simple as updating your drivers.
+If for whatever reason that doesn't work, you can try reversion instead, to a version prior to July 15th, 2022.
 I cannot give advice on how to do this, as the process is unique to your particular graphics card and I don't personally own an AMD device.
 Googling your graphics card and 'drivers' will probably get you where you need to go.

 ### Mac OS Players